|

 some Malvasia Nera, Colorino or Mammolo.

-Bound by tradition, it's only in the past ten or twenty years that we've seen real
+Bound by tradition, it's only in the past thirty to forty years that we've seen real

 advances in the overall quality of red wines from Tuscany.